 Set the Right Temperature

-As the temperature will increase, so too will the printing material become more liquefied.
-This leads to dripping issues from the nozzle.
-They will happen even if you carefully adjust your retracting settings you’ll still get drips if your temperature is too high.
+As the temperature increases the printing material become more liquefied, leading to dripping issues from the nozzle.
+Even if you carefully adjust your retracting settings you’ll still get drips if your temperature is too high.

 An ideal temperature will always depend on the printing filaments as well as various other print settings.
 You can of course lower the temperature whenever you notice stringing.